-One minute we’re walking out to a helipad in Boring, Oregon.
-Thirty minutes later, we’re standing on a black, steaming fist of magma in the center of Mount St. Helens’ city-sized crater.
-Photographer Todd Sonflieth and I barely have time to grab our camera gear before we witness skull-crushing rocks peeling off the rim.
-Avalanches cascading down the cliffs.
-Steam and volcanic gases burping out of cracks in the rocks.
+One minute we were walking out to a helipad in Boring, Oregon.
+Thirty minutes later, we were standing on a black, steaming fist of magma in the center of Mount St. Helens’ city-sized crater.
+Photographer Todd Sonflieth and I barely had time to grab our camera gear before we witnessed skull-crushing rocks peeling off the rim, avalanches cascading down the cliffs, steam and volcanic gases burping out of cracks in the rocks.
 And to think that Eddy Cartaya had to plead with officials for permission to be here.

-“The impression we got back is that they almost think we’re crazy to want to go out there and do this.”
-Cartaya says.
+“The impression we got back is that they almost think we’re crazy to want to go out there and do this,” Cartaya said.

 What Cartaya wanted to do was launch an expedition to a cave system rumored to exist inside the glacier on the crater’s south side.
 He wanted to be first.

-“We’re going where no one has ever been,” he says, “before today.”
+“We’re going where no one has ever been,” he said, “before today.”